christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.6](/images/Polemon.jpg){:width="400px"}

 Fig. 1.6.
-Asander aka Polemon I of Pontus (both were married to Dynamis.
-You can find their aliases through marraiges) depicting a Uraeus (the Egyptian cobra) and also Zeus-Ammon.
-Other depictions of Asander shows the star and cresent that is visible in the Julius Caesar coin above.
+Coin of Polemon I of Pontus who was an alias of Asander (both were married to Dynamis, queen of Bosphorus.
+You can usually find their aliases through marraiges) depicting a Uraeus (the Egyptian cobra) and also Zeus-Ammon.
+Other depictions of Asander show the star and cresent that is visible in the Julius Caesar coin above.
 The crescent moon and star symbol has Mithraic symbolism, and another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras: